priyanka-25-9-2003/PriceOptima-SpringBoard-PRIYANKA/README.md

  # Time-Based Pricing Rules:

 Time-based pricing rules involve adjusting prices based on the time of day, day of the week, or other temporal factors.
 This approach recognizes that demand for ride-hailing services varies over time and that prices can be optimized to reflect these fluctuations.
-Examples:
-1. Peak Hour Pricing: Increase prices during rush hour or peak travel times when demand is high.
-2. Off-Peak Pricing: Decrease prices during off-peak hours when demand is low.
-3. Surge Pricing: Temporarily increase prices during extreme demand periods, such as holidays or special events.

 # Inventory-Based Pricing Rules:

 Inventory-based pricing rules involve adjusting prices based on the availability of drivers or vehicles.
 This approach recognizes that the supply of drivers and vehicles can impact the quality and speed of service.
-Examples:
-1. Low Inventory Pricing: Increase prices when there are few available drivers or vehicles, indicating high demand and limited supply.
-2. High Inventory Pricing: Decrease prices when there are many available drivers or vehicles, indicating low demand and excess supply.

 -Compute dynamic price (dyn_price) using multipliers